AB9IL.net: CubicSDR on Debian, Ubuntu, and Linux Mint

 Of note, CubicSDR has the ability to monitor multiple frequencies (within the ADC bandwidth) simultaneously, with independent mode, squelch, and bandwidth adjustments.
 The webmaster very much enjoyed listening to the two ground control frequencies plus clearance delivery at the local airport - all seamlessly and at the same time!
 Such a capability is great for weather satellite and military satellite listening, where the action is sometimes found on a handful of frequencies at once.

 Direct sampling suport for RTL-SDRs is supported and directly accessible through the settings menu.
 Simply select the I or Q ADC and couple the dongle to an antenna designed for the desired frequency range.
 Broadcast stations are easy to monitor in direct sampling mode.
-Weak signals may require the use of a preamplifier and or filters to reject intererence from nearby broadcast stations.
+Weak signals may require the use of a preamplifier and filters to reject intererence from nearby broadcast stations.
 For example, the webmaster found 30 meter amateur band listening is fairly easy, but annoying junk from a local multi-kilowatt mediumwave plagues other bands.
-One shouldn't need preamplification on LF/MF/HF bands unless the antenna is small or not in an ideal location.

 Cubic SDR FM Broadcast monitoring on R820T2 Dongle